Law of war: Modern sources

 Interpretations of international humanitarian law change over time and this also affects the laws of war.
 For example, Carla Del Ponte, the chief prosecutor for the International Criminal Tribunal for the former Yugoslavia pointed out in 2001 that although there is no specific treaty ban on the use of depleted uranium projectiles, there is a developing scientific debate and concern expressed regarding the effect of the use of such projectiles and it is possible that, in future, there may be a consensus view in international legal circles that use of such projectiles violates general principles of the law applicable to use of weapons in armed conflict.

-Development

-Some of the laws of war relate to the rightful manner of war, what is termed the jus in bello.
-Other laws of war prescribe when nations could or should go to war, what international lawyers call jus ad bellum.
-In part because of Grotius and the development of the modern law of nations, for almost three centuries after the conclusion of the Thirty Years War Europe entered a period of what may be termed “the golden age of the jus in bello, of frame positive constraints on the conduct of war."
-Generally, international conflicts in Europe were set piece battles waged by professional armies fighting for limited and fixed political objectives.
-Civilians and civilian populations were usually left more or less unharmed by military forces.

-As the 19th century unfolded, the effort to codify and develop the law of war and to control the use of arms became even more earnest.
-There were profound hopes that war might eventually be abolished since civilization had become so advanced.
-Such hopes were linked to the idea that international adjudication and arbitration could come to replace war as a means of international dispute settlement.

 Purposes

 It has often been commented that creating laws for something as inherently lawless as war seems like a lesson in absurdity.
 But based on the adherence to what amounted to customary international humanitarian law by warring parties through the ages, it was believed by many, especially after the eighteenth century, that codifying laws of war would be beneficial.
 Classifications of what kind of conflict is taking place is also important.
 Depending on how a conflict is classified certain actors may or may not use force against another power.
 This can lead to tactical classification of a conflict so that one actor has the sole right of force.
 Sometimes a new body of law is even created to do so.

 Some of the central principles underlying laws of war are: